symphoniacloud/cdk-website/README.md

 3 - Deploy

 This will deploy an S3 bucket, and a CloudFront distribution that uses the S3 bucket as its origin.

+There is an example for this basic usage [here](examples/typescript/basic).

 **TODO - more here...**